enokidotsite/panel/readme.md

 **`config.defaults.yml`**

 To setup a custom configuration, the `config.defaults.yml` file and rename it `config.yml`.
-You can change the options to customize your build. *More on this soon*.
+You can change the options to customize your build. *More soon…*

 ## Content